-If there’s any state in the entire U.S. that screams characteristics of being otherworldly, without a doubt, Arizona is the champ.
-This loop allows you to see all of Arizona’s most noteworthy cities and sites, including the Grand Canyon, Antelope Canyon, Lake Powell and the highly in-demand “The Wave.”
+If there are any states in the entire U.S. that scream characteristics of being otherworldly, without a doubt, Arizona and Utah take the cake.
+This loop allows you to see all of Arizona’s most noteworthy cities and sites — including the Grand Canyon, Antelope Canyon, Lake Powell and the highly in-demand “The Wave” — in addition to some of Utah’s wonders.
 Keep your eyes peeled during this entire road trip because a lot of your time behind-the-wheel will be equally as breathtaking as some stops.

 Starting point: Phoenix